wso2/docs-is/en/docs/learn/prerequisites-to-publish-statistics.md

             (recommended) and [Fully Distributed
             Deployment](https://docs.wso2.com/display/SP440/Fully+Distributed+Deployment).
             For both types, database system state persistence must be enabled and configured.
+            Furthermore, if required, the dashboard profile can be hosted outside the cluster with the state persistence database of the cluster configured as a datasource.

     1. Run the Worker node of WSO2 IS Analytics.
 For detailed instructions, see [WSO2 SP - Starting Worker